401(k) Allocation Model

 Notice that the 401 Model was able to largely avoid the losses associated with the dot-com collapse the financial crisis, while growing significantly faster than portfolios comprised of entirely stocks, bonds, and a 50/50 blend of stocks and bonds.
 This outperformance is achieved by dynamically reallocating investments into the top performing areas of the market as conditions change.

 Not only was the 401 Model able to outperform various allocation strategies as well as the overall market, it did so with less portfolio volatility and overall risk.
-The table below contains a series of portfolio statistics that allow you to compare the performance of the 401 Model against several benchmarks.
+The table below contains a series of performance metrics that allow you to compare the the 401 Model against several benchmarks.

 |Strategy||Compound Annual Return||Alpha1||Beta1||Standard Deviation||Maximum Drawdown||Sharpe Ratio||Sorentino Ratio||Treynor Ratio|